forrtproject/forrtproject.github.io/content/OS-developing-world/OS-developing-world.md

 FORRT is excited to announce a collaboration with a new and significant project in our efforts to dismantle established hierarchies surrounding teaching, research, and service to foster a more inclusive academic environment through open science as well as foster principles of accessibility, diversity, equity, inclusion, belonging, and social justice in Open Science.

-This collaborative paper together with [the Chinese Open Science Network](https://open-sci.cn/), led by [Dr. Hu Chuan-Peng](https://huchuanpeng.com/) and team [(list of collaborators)](), is to be published in [Advances in Methods and Practices in Psychological Science (AMPPS)](https://www.psychologicalscience.org/publications/ampps), and aims to provide practical guidance and examples to promote Open Science practices in the developing world.
+This collaborative paper together with [the Chinese Open Science Network](https://open-sci.cn/), led by [Dr. Hu Chuan-Peng](https://huchuanpeng.com/) and team [(list of collaborators)](), is to be published in [Advances in Methods and Practices in Psychological Science (AMPPS)](https://www.psychologicalscience.org/publications/ampps) ([see announcement on Twitter](https://twitter.com/dsbarra/status/1643630387623612416)), and aims to provide practical guidance and examples to promote Open Science practices in the developing world.

 Our FORRT community will support this initiative by leveraging and sharing our expertise in big-team science, community and project organization, and people-power.